lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 beyond human ken.

-I shall try simply to give a brief synopsis of the origin and progressive stages of this very fascinating pastime in its primi-
+I shall try simply to give a brief synopsis of the origin and progressive stages of this very fascinating pastime in its primitive

 <div style="page-break-after: always;"></div>

-tive state, which, I trust, will interest the reader sufficiently to arouse in him a desire for further investigation of the subject, and also give the necessary treatise on the modern game.
+state, which, I trust, will interest the reader sufficiently to arouse in him a desire for further investigation of the subject, and also give the necessary treatise on the modern game.